moment/momentjs.com/docs/moment/02-get-set/00-intro.md

 For convenience, both singular and plural method names exist as of version **2.0.0**.

-**Note**: All of these methods mutate the original moment when used as setters.
+**Note:** All of these methods mutate the original moment when used as setters.